DontStopPrograming/backend-crud/README.md

 # backend-crud
-This app make with technologies as database mysql, express, node.js in witch we use the design patrol crud
+This application made with technologies such as mysql database, express, node.js in which we use the crud patrol design.